robinhutty/robin.hutty.us/content/articles/code-review.md

 * Many languages/formats/etc. have linting tools that can/should be used to help support a project's coding guidelines.
 * LLM-based tools: with the rise of LLM-based AI, it's becoming commonplace to have such bots comment on MRs.

+## Lenses for your "additional set of eyes"

+Code Review is (should be) a regular part of a developer's activity, so while we might think it's easy, most developers are likely to benefit from a checklist approach to help keep the process effective and avoid slipping into mindless, rote behaviour.
+When reviewing perhaps consider some of the following perspectives:

+#### Testing

+Overall, does the changeset leave the project's testing/testability no worse than it was before?
+  - Does the changeset contain appropriate updates to existing tests?
+  - Is new code written to facilitate testing?
+  - Are there tests for new code? (including some or all of: unit, end-to-end, performance)
+  - Are the new tests reasonable/valuable and not just gaming code coverage stats?

+#### Release Engineering

+- Does this changeset add appropriate entries to/for the CHANGELOG such as to indicate how the SemVer should be bumped?

+#### Security

+- Does the changeset make the overall security posture no worse?

+#### Documentation

+- Developer-facing: Comments in the code
+- User-facing: does the changeset include updates to documentation in all diataxis[^diataxis] categories?

+[^diataxis]: A framework for documentation that categorizes docs by purpose/audience: how-to, explanatory, tutorial, reference.
+[Discussion here](https://idratherbewriting.com/blog/what-is-diataxis-documentation-framework)

+#### FinOps

+If the project has "spend", such as for IaaS/SaaS:

+- Does the changeset make the bang-for-the-buck no worse?

 [^codeowners]: See documentation for [GitHub CODEOWNERS](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/customizing-your-repository/about-code-owners) and/or [GitLab CODEOWNERS](https://docs.gitlab.com/user/project/codeowners/)